Edith Wharton: Career

 her 15 novels, seven novellas, and eighty-five short stories, she published poetry, books on design, travel, literary and cultural criticism, and a memoir.

 In 1873, Wharton wrote a short story and gave it to her mother to read.
 Stinging from her mother's critique, Wharton decided to write only poetry.
 While she constantly sought her mother's approval and love, she rarely received either, and their relationship was a troubled one.
 Before she was 15, Wharton wrote Fast and Loose (1877).
 In her youth, she wrote about society.
 Her central themes came from her experiences with her parents.
 She was very critical of her work and wrote public reviews criticizing it.
 She also wrote about her own experiences with life.
 "Intense Love's Utterance" is a poem written about Henry Stevens.

 In 1889, she sent out three poems for publication, to Scribner's, Harper's and Century.
 Edward L. Burlingame published "The Last Giustiniani" for Scribner's.
 It was not until Wharton was 29 that her first short story was published: "Mrs. Manstey's View" had very little success, and it took her more than a year to publish another story.
-She completed "The Fullness of Life" following her annual European trip with Teddy.
-Burlingame was critical of this story but Wharton did not want to make edits to it.
+She completed "The Fullness of Life", following her annual European trip with Teddy.
+Burlingame was critical of this story, but Wharton did not want to make edits to it.
 This story, along with many others, speaks about her marriage.
-She sent Bunner Sisters to Scribner's in 1892.
+She sent Bunner Sisters to Scribner's, in 1892.
 Burlingame wrote back that it was too long for Scribner's to publish.
 This story is believed to be based on an experience she had as a child.
-It did not see publication until 1916 and is included in the collection called Xingu.
+It did not see publication until 1916, and it is included in the collection called Xingu.